Oxalic Acid and Oxalates: Health Effects and Kidney Stones

 Oxalates in Plants

-Plants are healthy foods and should form a large part of our diet.
-A lot of plants do contain a significant amount of oxalic acid or oxalates, however.
-This may not be a problem for some people, but for others the oxalates in food can cause health problems.
+Plants are healthy foods and according to dietitians and nutritionists should form a large part of our diet.
+A lot of plants contain a significant amount of oxalic acid or oxalates, however.
+This isn't a problem for many people, but for others the chemicals can cause health problems.

 Determining the Amount of Oxalic Acid in Plants